 You can also follow our Law and Mooting Society on Instagram, @law_and_mooting_cccu, to get up-to-date information on the activities carried out by the Law and Mooting Society.

-The law department also has a blog, Law and Mooting Society.
+The Law department also has a blog, Law and Mooting Society.

 Getting started

-We take a modern approach to legal education and aim to be both practically oriented and academically critical.
+We take a contemporary approach to legal education and aim to be both practically oriented and academically critical.
 Our areas of expertise include mediation and other means of alternative dispute resolution, through which we provide a different experience from other law degrees.
 We believe in a flexible and progressive socio-legal education.
 Studying law at CCCU will provide you with an opportunity to gain a degree that presently satisfies the academic stage of training on the pathway towards becoming a barrister in the England, as well as providing a background towards the Solicitors Qualifying Exam (SQE).

 Our law degree will enable you to acquire a wide range of useful employability skills including critical thinking; team working; effective time management; presentation skills; and the ability to identify and construct an argument in both written and oral format.
 As well as preparing you for a career in the legal profession, these skills will be useful for a much broader range of career opportunities such as the civil service, consulting, personnel management, publishing, politics and teaching.